 Pre-delay is the amount of time after the audio that the early reflections of the reverb kick in.
 Increasing the pre-delay can prevent the reverb from masking the raw sound.
 The longer the pre-delay gets, the larger the room sound.

-The early reflections are the first reflections that our ears would hear after a sound is reverberated.
+The early reflections are the first reflections that our ears would hear after a sound reverberates.
 Tail refers to the decaying reflections that you would hear after the sound has stopped.
 You may find a knob on your reverb that will allow you to blend between the two.
 Cranking up the early reflections will give the impression of being in a small room, whereas making your reverb tail-heavy would give you a ‘further away’ sound.

 Size refers to the size of the room that’s being simulated.
 This can be used in tandem with the other parameters to alter the room sound.